dbt-labs/docs.getdbt.com/website/docs/guides/duckdb-qs.md

 We'll also touch on creating a codespace executing the `dbt build` command from it in _less than 5 minutes_.

-It will show you how to:
+The guide will show you how to:

 - Install DuckDB
 - Create a larger dataset
-- How to use DuckDB